-BORDA invites you to submit your curriculum vitae (CV) by 15 October 2020 for our newly initiated expert database.
+BORDA invites you to submit your curriculum vitae (CV) for our newly initiated expert database.

 As a non-governmental organisation, BORDA hopes to access diverse resources from external experts who can make a valuable contribution to BORDA’s current and future projects.
 Our expert database will serve as a first point of engagement when seeking support from professional consultants.